Ministry of Foreign Affairs (Indonesia): New Order period (1966–1998)

 Under Suharto, many of foreign policy overtures under Sukarno was revamped.
 The "Free-and-Active" foreign policy was reconfirmed, although at the cost of relations with many communist countries; no formal diplomatic relations between Indonesia and the PRC existed until 1990.

 Suharto's militarist administration would held a referendum in West New Guinea to fulfill a requirement regarding the transfer of administration.
 Although the Act of Free Choice (1969) was highly suspected to be held under threat of violence by the Indonesian military, the result was unanimous in support of Indonesian integration, and was accepted and adopted by the UN General Assembly in November 1969.

 Another one of this period's diplomatic activities is the formation of ASEAN in 1967, following the conclusion of Bangkok Declaration by the delegates of Indonesia, Malaysia, Singapore, Thailand, and the Philippines.
 Indonesian government would also continue active participation in the Non-Aligned Movement and the Asia-Pacific Economic Cooperation, becoming its chairman for multiple times.

 In 1975, Indonesia would invade and occupy East Timor until 1999.
 Throughout the New Order period, Indonesian foreign policy would promote and gain international recognition for the eventual annexation of East Timor.

-Indonesia would also actively promote compliance of existing international law of the sea as prescribed under the UNCLOS, where Indonesia heavily contributed in the newly created 'archipelagic states' concept.
+Indonesia would also actively promote compliance of existing international law of the sea as prescribed under the UNCLOS, where Indonesia heavily contributed to the newly created 'archipelagic states' concept.

 Post-Suharto period (1998–now)

 Present-day Indonesian foreign policy was the reconfirmation of 'Free-and-Active' foreign policy (Politik Luar Negeri Bebas Aktif).

 Habibie Administration allowed a referendum to be conducted in East Timor, whether they prefer autonomy in Indonesia or independence.

-Indonesia was invited into the Group of 20, as the only Southeast Asian countries in the group.
+Indonesia was invited into the Group of 20, as the only Southeast Asian country in the group.
 In 2022, Indonesia held the G20 presidency with the topic 'Recover Together, Recover Stronger'.
 In 2023, Indonesia also held ASEAN chairmanship with the theme 'ASEAN Matters: Epicentrum of Growth'.

 In 2025, followings several years of bidding and negotiations, Indonesia formally joins BRICS as full members, the first Southeast Asian state to join the bloc.